Ishtiak007/Ishtiak007/README.md

 With a year of hands-on experience in coding, I am inspired to develop innovative, scalable, and user-focused web solutions.
 My learning bent and problem-solving nature compel me to update and enhance myself amidst the ever-changing world of technology.

-Apart from coding, I enjoy watching films and visiting new places.
+Apart from coding, I enjoy watching movies and visiting new places.
 I look forward to collaborating with fellow-minded individuals and being part of impactful projects.
 Let's join and do something worthwhile together!
 </p>
 </div>